cowens87/wheather_sweater/README.md

 - Project completed within seven-day time frame.
 - Added functionality via multiple API endpoints to create a dynamic user experience.
 - Authenticated user login via sessions implementation.
-## Future Functionality
-- Allow users to include a message or link when a new party is created.
-- Include movie poster on both the discover and movie details page.
-- Include a token in the email

 ## Contributing